fractalscape13/bakery/README.md

 ## Setup/Installation Requirements

-* _Setup requires dotnet
+* _Setup requires dotnet core to be installed
-* _Visit my GitHub repository at https://github.com/fractalscape13/bakery and clone the repository_
+* _Visit my GitHub repository at https://github.com/fractalscape13/bakery and clone the repository (git clone https://github.com/fractalscape13/bakery)_
 * _In terminal, navigate to bakery directory and run "dotnet build" to build program_
 * _In terminal, run "dotnet run" to run program_
 * _Open files in text editor to view code_